FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 to the development of a Limerick brand.

-• Examples of similar projects at Derry, Gateshead Manchester, Amsterdam and Perth.--- 14
+• Examples of similar projects at Derry, Gateshead Manchester, Amsterdam and Perth.
+---
+14

 • Feasibility analysis, which included consultation on constraints, leading to the selection